stepheweffie/airtable-base-enterprise/AIRTABLE_SCHEMA.md

 # Airtable Schema Documentation

 ## Overview
-This document outlines the complete Airtable base schema for the Mercor contractor application system.
+This document outlines the complete Airtable base schema for the contractor application automation system.
 The base consists of 5 interconnected tables designed to capture, process, and evaluate contractor applications.

 ## Table Structure